Discovery of two new Cu–Sn chalco–halides for potential solar absorber applications

 Abstract

-In search of new inorganic solar absorber candidates, we explore multiple-cation chalco-halide phase fields evaluated by their synthetic accessibility using machine learning models.
-Exploratory synthesis guided by computational tools leads to the discovery of two new compounds; CuSn2SI3 and Cu0.35Sn5.29S2I7, and their structures, and electronic and optical properties are reported herein.
-This is the first report of a stable quaternary compound in the Cu-Sn-S-I phase field.
+We explore multiple-cation chalco–halide phase fields evaluated by their synthetic accessibility using machine learning models.
+Exploratory synthesis guided by computational tools leads to the discovery of two new compounds; CuSn2SI3 and Cu0.35Sn5.29S2I7, their structures, and electronic and optical properties are reported herein.
+This is the first report of a stable quaternary compound in the Cu–Sn–S–I phase field.
 The two new compounds show related crystal structures where Sn4S2I4 layers are a common structural motif in both.
-These Sn4S2I4 layers are connected by CuI layers and disordered Cu-Sn-I layers, forming the three-dimensional structures of CuSn2SI3 and Cu0.35Sn5.29S2I7 respectively.
-Electronic band structure DFT calculations show the presence of a direct band gap in CuSn2SI3 and suggests anisotropic transport with the existence of flat bands along one of the directions, in line with the layered structure of the compound.
-A mixture of the two compounds with ~86% CuSn2SI3, shows a band gap in the visible region, close to 2.1 eV and a significant photo-induced charge carrier mobility of ~1.3 cm2/V s, making it a promising candidate solar absorber material.
+These Sn4S2I4 layers are connected by Cu2I2 layers and disordered Cu–Sn–I layers, forming the three-dimensional structures of CuSn2SI3 and Cu0.35Sn5.29S2I7 respectively.
+Electronic band structure calculations using density functional theory show the presence of a direct band gap in CuSn2SI3 and suggest anisotropic transport, in line with the layered structure of the compound.
+A mixture of the two compounds with ∼86% CuSn2SI3, shows a band gap in the visible region, close to 2.1 eV and a significant photo-induced charge carrier mobility of ∼1.3 cm2 V−1 s−1.
+This demonstrates Cu–Sn chalco–halides can form a promising phase space to explore for solar absorber materials, with further design and tuning of band gap.

 Supplementary files